open-horizon/open-horizon.github.io/README.md

         from C:/Ruby30-x64/bin/jekyll:25:in `<main>'
 ```

-To solve this error add `webrick` and `wdm` to your local `Gemfile` by using the commands listed below and re-run the serve.
+To solve this error, add `webrick` and `wdm` to your local `Gemfile` by using the commands listed below and re-run the serve.

-To add webrick
+add webrick:

 ```
 bundle add webrick
 ```

-To add wdm
+add wdm:

 ```
 gem install wdm